Tennessee Volunteers men's tennis

 The Tennessee Volunteer men's tennis team represents the University of Tennessee, in Knoxville, TN.
-The program has appeared in 30 NCAA Tournaments.
+The program has appeared in 33 NCAA Tournaments.
 Additionally, the Vols have won 9 SEC Championships, 4 SEC Tournaments, and finished as national runner-up three times.
 Prominent ATP players who came to Tennessee include Tennys Sandgren, John-Patrick Smith, Chris Woodruff, Paul Annacone, Michael Fancutt, and Mike De Palmer.
+They are currently coached by former Tennessee and ATP, Chris Woodruff.

 History

 Sam Winterbotham era

 Sam Winterbotham was formerly the head coach of the Colorado Buffaloes men's tennis team from 2002–2006.
 After the 2006 season Colorado cut the men's tennis team due to budget constrains, and Winterbotham was subsequently named the 10th coach in Tennessee tennis history on October 24, 2006.

 He and his assistant Chris Woodruff joined forces when Tennessee was ranked No. 48 nationally, but the Vols quickly vaulted up the charts.
 From 2007-2015 Winterbotham led Tennessee to nine consecutive NCAA tournament appearances, including six appearances in the NCAA Round of 16, three appearances in the NCAA Quarterfinals, and one national championship appearance where they lost in a close match to USC 4-2.

 Winterbotham became the first head coach at Tennessee to win consecutive SEC regular season championships in 2010 and 2011.
 In 2010, the Vols finished 11–0 in Southeastern Conference and went on to become the first team to capture the SEC Tournament Title courtesy of three 4–0 shutouts.
 Three players—John-Patrick Smith, Rhyne Williams and Davey Sandgren—earned All-America honors.
 For the first time in Tennessee history, five Vols were named All-SEC.
 Five players also finished the year in the national ITA rankings.

 In terms of sheer number of victories, from 2008 to 2011 the team wrapped up their most successful three-year period in program history with a 101–18 (.849) record, and year-end Top 19 rankings each season.
 The Vols went 31-2 in 2010, won 23 matches in 2008 and 2009, and claimed 24 wins in 2011.

 In 2014 Winterbotham coached doubles pair Mikelis Libietis and Hunter Reese all the way to the 2014 NCAA doubles title.
 After 11 years of coaching UT, as well as a 217-104 match record, Sam Winterbotham was fired on May 4, 2017 at the conclusion of the 2017 season.
 The Vols had struggled and missed the NCAA Tournament for two consecutive years in 2016 and 2017.
 In Winterbothams last two years at Tennessee he had a combined 25-31 record and the Vols were 3-21 in SEC play.